-The following discussion and analysis ("MD&A") of the operating results and financial condition of Unigold Inc. ("Unigold" or the "Corporation") for the year ended December 31, 2024 and 2023 ("Reporting Period") and should be read in conjunction with the audited consolidated financial statements and notes thereto at December 31, 2024 and 2023 ("Annual Financial Statements").
+The following discussion and analysis ("MD&A") of the operating results and financial condition of Unigold Inc. ("Unigold" or the "Corporation") for the three months ended March 31, 2025 and 2024 ("Reporting Period") and should be read in conjunction with the audited consolidated financial statements and notes thereto at December 31, 2024 ("Annual Financial Statements"). and the unaudited condensed - interim financial statements and notes thereto for the three months ended March 31, 2025 and 2024 ("Interim Financial Statements").
 All financial information in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS"), and all dollar amounts are expressed in Canadian dollars (\$) unless otherwise indicated.
 Additional information, including the Corporation's press releases, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
-The date of this report is April 30, 2025.
+The date of this report is May 30, 2025.